 Masha Bondarenko

 I graduated from UC Berkeley with a degree in Electrical Engineering & Computer Science in 2024.
-I currently work in the Sohn Lab at UCSF, where I develop machine learning methods to address clinical challenges in radiology, with a focus on imaging-based risk stratification and multimodal data integration.
-I have a technical interest in vision foundation models, vision transformers, and diffusion/GANs.
+I currently work as a researcher in the Sohn Lab at UCSF, where I develop machine learning methods to address clinical challenges in radiology, with a focus on imaging-based risk stratification.
+I have a technical interest in vision foundation models and diffusion/GANs.

 Research